top of page

 • ½ tsp sea salt

-• 6 leaves lacinato kale, washed & cut into ribbons
+• 6 leaves lacinato kale, washed and cut into ribbons

-• 1 small sweet potato, cubed & roasted
+• 1 small sweet potato, cubed and roasted

 • ½ cup cooked quinoa